PerxTech/backend-interview/README.md

 The platform is primarily API driven.
 Clients access the platform via direct API, SFTP file transfers and via web UI.

-All APIs are [JSONAPI](jsonapi.org) conformant implementing a standard RESTful interface.
+All APIs are [JSONAPI](https://jsonapi.org) conformant implementing a standard RESTful interface.

 The web UI is built on Angular.
 The platform is deployed on Kubernetes.

-As with any complex application, consistent implementations, DRY code and reusability is critically important.
+As with any complex application, consistent implementations, DRY code and reusability are critically important.

-[SOLID](https://en.wikipedia.org/wiki/SOLID) design principles and TDD are also very important
+Following [SOLID](https://en.wikipedia.org/wiki/SOLID) design principles and TDD are also very important.

 As this is a platform serving multiple clients, code needs to make as few assumptions as possible.